-Poland retains only 6.5 percent of the water that passes through its territory, while Spain, for instance, manages to keep nearly half.
+A sign of the looming crisis, Poland retains only 6.5 percent of the water that passes through its territory, while Spain, for instance, manages to keep nearly half.
 The government plans to spend 14 billion zlotys (€3.28 billion, or $3.6 billion) to build around 30 holding tanks which should double Poland’s water retention capacity by 2027.

 Farmers will also be allowed to build small tanks up to 1,000 cubic metres without special permits.